-MySQL replication between on-premise environment and Amazon Aurora via the Internet
+MySQL replication between on-premise environment and Amazon Aurora via the internet

 This is Oniumi (@fat47) from the Service Reliability Group (SRG) of the Technology Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

-This article is located in SRGDBWGWe will publish materials regarding the database that the (DB Working Group) provides to the entire company.
+This article is located in SRGDBWGWe will publish materials regarding the database provided by the DB Working Group for the entire company.

 I hope this helps in some way.

-overviewVerification environmentSource informationDestinationPreparation at the destination (AWS)Create an S3 bucket for backupsCreating a DB cluster parameter groupPreparation at the source (on-premises)Taking a full backup with XtraBackup and uploading it to S3Make the source server accessible via the InternetCreate a self-signed certificate and apply it to the MySQL serverCreating a user for replicationFlow of replication settings on the destination (AWS)Create a cluster from S3 backup dataConfirmation of the position where replication startsLoad the certificate file into the created clusterStart replication between the created cluster and on-premisesConclusion
+overviewVerification environmentSource informationDestinationPreparation at the destination (AWS)Create an S3 bucket for backupsCreating a DB cluster parameter groupPreparation at the source (on-premises)Taking a full backup with XtraBackup and uploading it to S3Make the source server accessible via the InternetCreate a self-signed certificate and apply it to your MySQL serverCreating a user for replicationSteps to set up replication on the destination (AWS)Creating a cluster from S3 backup dataChecking the replication start positionLoad the certificate file into the created clusterStart replication between the created cluster and on-premisesConclusion

 overview